Australia Wildfires Have Claimed 25 Lives And Will Burn For Months, Officials Say

 With its fire season triggering a national crisis, Australia has called on its military to move resources into place and carry people out of harm's way.
 On Sunday, an air force C-27 cargo plane helped to evacuate more than 170 people from Mallacoota, a town on the southeast coast, Australia's Department of Defense says.

-Roughly 170 miles north of Mallacoota, artists in the the town of Mogo tell Australia's ABC that their home was among at least 60 properties destroyed over the weekend, robbing them of years' worth of work.
+About 170 miles north of Mallacoota, artists in the town of Mogo tell Australia's ABC that their home was among at least 60 properties destroyed over the weekend, robbing them of years' worth of work.
 The fires were so intense that unfinished pottery that was in the house won't need to go into a kiln.

 "The fire actually finished off my work — and me," Peter Williams tells ABC.

-On Monday, residents of Canberra and the Australian Capital Territory were under a state of alert, told to avoid spending extended time outdoors, due to heavy smoke from blazes in nearby New South Wales and Victoria.
-The territory is offering free respirator masks to vulnerable Canberrans, including pregnant women and people over 65.
+On Monday, residents of Canberra and the Australian Capital Territory were under a state of alert, told to avoid spending extended time outdoors because of heavy smoke from blazes in nearby New South Wales and Victoria.
+The territory is offering free respirator masks to vulnerable Canberrans, including pregnant women and people older than 65.

 To show their appreciation for the thousands of firefighters who are trying to save property and lives, many residents have been displaying red ribbons on their fences.
 While fire and rescue officials say they appreciate that gesture, they're also urging people to put a special sign on their mailbox if they have a large supply of water on the premises such as a pool, so it can be used to douse flames nearby.